 Read or write something interesting

-51. Pick a book: Everyone in the family can pick a book they have never read and read it.
+51. Pick a book: Everyone in the family can pick a book they’ve never read and read it.
 Then everyone can come back to the family book club to report what they liked about the book (and eat cookies together).

 52. Family reading time: Read one chapter from a classic book out loud every night and ask everyone to listen.
 Some books and poetry were meant to be heard, not only read to oneself.
 Think Shakespeare’s monologues or Martin Luther King Jr.’s speeches.

-55. Write a book: Pen the book you have always wanted to read, about your family together.
+55. Write a book: Write the book you’ve always wanted to read, about your family together.
 It can be short!
 Then have a book reading/signing.